SciML/JumpProcesses.jl/docs/src/jump_types.md

    value, `u[i]`, altered when the jump occurs.

 For systems generated from a [Catalyst](https://docs.sciml.ai/Catalyst/stable/) `reaction_network` these will be auto-generated.
-Otherwise you must explicitly construct and pass in these mappings.
+Otherwise, you must explicitly construct and pass in these mappings.

 ## Recommendations for exact methods